Meyer, Alfred

 Meyer (Alfred) only joined the 1st ‘impressionist’ exposition in 1874:

-Alfred Meyer at the Salon:
+Alfred Meyer regional exhibitions and at the Salon:

 Alfred Meyer was a founder of ‘L’Union’: